We deliver more than 40 events and training courses every year covering a wide variety of topics.

 10:00: Arrival and coffee

 10.30 -12.00: Operational update from UKVI.
 A member of UKVI’s Operations Team will provide an update on the Summer surge and their plans for winter.
-Following the update, there will be a Q and A session for attendees.
-We will request questions in advance to those who register for the event.
+Following the update, there will be a Q and A. Those registered to attend can submit their questions (relevant to International Student Advice work) here.
+Include your full name and institution name.

 13.30 – 15.00: Dealing with difficult customer situations and de-escalation workshop.
-A highly experienced external provider, Ash Charlton (ACE Training), will deliver a workshop in which you can learn how to stay calm and appear confident in difficult situations, deliver conflict-minimising feedback and close down threatening or discriminatory behaviours.
-In the workshop you will also look at how to defuse strong emotion and resolve conflicts in a number of real-life situations relevant to International Student Advisers.
+Ash Charlton (ACE Training), will deliver a workshop in which you can learn how to stay calm and appear confident in difficult situations, deliver conflict-minimising feedback and close down threatening or discriminatory behaviours.

 Spotlight on ‘ordinary residence’ in fee assessments